Coronavirus: 453 cases reported taking total since pandemic began past 250,000

 A further 453 confirmed Covid-19 cases have been reported in the State, taking the total since the pandemic began beyond 250,000.

-No additional deaths were reported by the National Public Health Emergency Team on Monday.
+No additional coronavirus-related deaths were reported by the National Public Health Emergency Team on Monday.
+A total of 4,906 deaths and 250,290 cases have been recorded in the State during the pandemic.

 Just over 700,000 Covid-19 vaccines were administered in April, substantially less than the hoped for target of 860,000, HSE figures show.